rosh-agahi/Walk-N-Roll/ProjectRequirementsChecklist.md

 **'/dogs/:dog_id/appointments/new'**
 on the client show page there is a list of the cliet's dogs.
 I want a button next to each dog to add a new appointment for that dog.

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm:
 - [x] The application is pretty DRY
 - [x] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
+  - helper methods include dollar_display, logged_in?, current_business_owner
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate
+  - using partials to display form error messages.